 Established in 1926, Faustos Key West is the oldest running business in town.
 For over 90 years, Faustos has supplied food to the tables of Key West.
-Today, Faustos provides a great selection of foods, cheeses, beer and wines not only to the locals but tourists alike.
+Today, Faustos provides a great selection of foods, cheeses, beer, and wines not only to the locals but tourists alike.
 When you step into either of the locations, you will be treated as a trusted friend and given the best ideas and insight on the foods offered.

 Not in the mood to cook?
 Check out their daily prepared foods from the deli.
-Fresh made soups, salads and other treats are there to tempt you.
+Fresh made soups, salads, and other treats are there to tempt you.
 Plus, if you order ahead of time, they can cater your event and even deliver.

 The store’s beginnings were humble.
 The first location opened in 1926 at Packer and Virginia Streets in a building that was small.
 How small?
 It originally had been a home.
 As the business grew, so did the location.
-The building was added onto to for 11 years; until there was no other way to increase the size of the building.
+The building was added onto it for 11 years; until there was no other way to increase the size of the building.

 In 1936, Faustino Castillo moved his business to the bottom floor of a large house at 600 Fleming.
 This was a great location as it was downtown, near the business district.
 The location was large enough, and most importantly, had plenty of parking.
 According to an article printed in 1939, all came to Faustos for their food; especially specialty foods.
-In the late 1930’s Fausto sent to Cuba for tropical fruits, special jellies, preserves and marmalades.
-As well to New York and other far away markets for cheeses and other delicacies.
+In the late 1930’s Fausto was sent to Cuba for tropical fruits, special jellies, preserves, and marmalades.
+As well as to New York and other far away markets for cheeses and other delicacies.

 Cigar Making to Grocery Store

 Faustino Castillo came from Havana in 1910 to be a cigar maker.
 Born in Havana in November 1888, he attended private school and then was employed as a cigar maker.
 He married Ana Luisa Alvarez and they had one daughter, Ana Luisa.